minoshim/MLAU/2D/MPI/README.md

 ### Read data with Python

-Users firtly merge the raw simulation data that is MPI-decomposed,
+Users firtly merge the raw simulation data that is MPI-decomposed:
 ```
 >./merge.out dat/ dat/
 ```